JuliaPluto/PlutoSliderServer.jl/README.md

 where `12.34.56.78` is the IP address of your server.
 You should see an index of your notebooks, and clicking on a notebook should give an interactive page!

 ## Part 3: port, domain name, https
-The default settings will serve Pluto on the IP address of your server, on `http` (not `https`), at the IP address, on port 8080 (not 80 or 443).
+The default settings will serve Pluto on `http://12.34.56.78:8080/`: with `http` (not `https`), at the IP address (not a domain like `example.com`), on port 8080 (not 80 or 443).

-Normally, websites are available on https, on a domain name (example.com) and on the default port (80 for http, 443 for https) (e.g. `https://plutojl.org/`).
-Here's how you get there!
+This Part 3 explains how to get https, domain and port 80.
+But you don't always need this!
+If `http://12.34.56.78:8080/` works for your application, then you are done, and the proud owner of a new PlutoSliderServer!
+Following Part 3 might add unnecessary complexity.

+The main reason why these steps can be useful is to get `https`.
+This is necessary when:
+- Using camera, microphone or GPS inputs in your notebook (e.g. `PlutoUI.WebcamInput`).
+- You have an advanced setup: a static PlutoSliderServer that deploys to Netlify/GHPages, combined with a dynamic PlutoSliderServer that only does the bonds, and they are linked together.
+Your static site is only allowed to make requests to the dynamic server if both are on `https` (this is CORS).

+The easiest way to get `https` is with cloudflare, and you can only get cloudflare if you have a domain, and a server on port 80.

+> [!NOTE]
-If you use a server managed by your university/company, ask your system administrator how to achieve these steps.
+> If you use a server managed by your university/company, ask your system administrator how to achieve these steps.
+You can probably get a domain like `https://myproject.mit.edu/`.

 ### 1. Domain name